 Children with sensory processing disorder have difficulty processing information from the senses (touch, movement, smell, taste, vision, and hearing) and responding appropriately to that information.
 These children typically have one or more senses that either over- or under-react to stimulation.
-Sensory processing disorder can cause problems with a child's development and behavior.
-It is commonly seen in people with autism, Asperger's Syndrome, and other developmental disabilities.
+Sensory processing disorder can cause problems with a child’s development and behavior.
+It is commonly seen in people with autism, Autism Spectrum Disorder or ASD Level-1 (formerly known as Asperger’s Syndrome), and other developmental disabilities.

 Great Lakes Academy is the right school for Sensory Integration challenges.

-At Great Lakes, we have the flexibility to accommodate our learning environment to meet the needs of these students.
+At Great Lakes, we have the flexibility to accommodate these students by adapting our learning environment.
 Our smaller classes, taught by teachers well versed in this issue, make accommodations quite feasible.
-Low lighting, unconventional seating arrangements, and ear plugs have all been implemented with great success to help students struggling with their own senses.
+Specially designed lighting, unconventional seating arrangements, and noise-dampening headphones have all been implemented with great success to help students struggling with their own senses.

 Here are a few ways that teachers at GLA can accommodate for these students:

 – Allowing students to move around as needed, rather than sitting still for long periods